 2. Risk

-Unlike traditional employment, where you can expect a regular paycheck, the income of an entrepreneur can be unpredictable and directly tied to the success of their business venture.
+Unlike traditional employment, where you can expect a regular paycheck, an entrepreneur’s income can be unpredictable and directly tied to the success of their business venture.

-This financial instability can be stressful and isn’t suited for everyone.
+Financial instability can be stressful and isn’t suited for everyone.
+Among the drawbacks of being an entrepreneur is managing unpredictable finances.

-It requires a high tolerance for risk and the ability to manage financial insecurity, especially during the early stages of a business.
+It requires a high tolerance for risk and the ability to manage financial insecurity, especially during a business’s early stages.

 3. Responsibility